mistermilvusmigrans/the-milvus-way/initialisation/the-baseline-obligation.md

 - While never abandoning the universal baseline

 # Where the moral and the epistemic collapse into one
-Most of what is called moral failure maps onto failure at the baseline level.
+I posit that most of what is called moral failure maps onto failure at the baseline level.
 Cruelty, negligence, dishonesty, exploitation - these involve failures to be in genuine contact with the reality of other people, oneself or the actual consequences of one's actions.

 ---